Check if you can get an additional Inheritance Tax threshold

 The amount will be the lower of the:

-- value of the home, or share the direct descendants inherit
+- value of the home, or share inherited by the direct descendants

 - maximum additional threshold available when the person died

-If an estate is valued at more than £2 million, the amount the estate is entitled to is reduced or tapered away by £1 for every £2 over £2 million.
+If an estate is worth more than £2 million, the amount the estate is entitled to is reduced or tapered away by £1 for every £2 over £2 million.

 How to use the additional threshold

-You apply the additional threshold against the whole value of the estate not just the value of the home.
+You subtract the additional threshold from the value of the whole estate, not just the value of the home.

-Add to this any unused additional threshold from a spouse or civil partner.
+Add to this any unused additional threshold from a husband, wife or civil partner.

 How to get the additional threshold